Terms of Use

 Teachally may use privacy-enhancing controls and technical measures designed to reduce exposure risk, including data minimization, access controls, encryption, and de-identification of content where feasible.

-Teachally may use third-party large language model providers and related AI infrastructure providers (collectively, “AI Service Providers”) to process teacher prompts and Teacher-Generated Content and to generate outputs within the Services.
+Teachally may use third-party AI providers, including large language model providers, document-understanding and OCR providers, and related AI infrastructure providers (collectively, “AI Service Providers”), to process teacher prompts, extract content from uploaded files, process Teacher-Generated Content, and generate outputs within the Services.
 AI Service Providers act as Service Providers and subprocessors to Teachally.

 Teachally’s current subprocessor list (including provider URLs) is maintained in the Teachally Privacy Policy.